JulNicole06/data-visualization-final-project/README.md

 - Review #4: "When I am choosing anything from the drop down menu in the 2nd attempt, the year changes from 2011-2016-2012-2016-2013-2016 and so on.
 Is that a bug?"

-- Review #5: "I noticed that:
+- Review #5:

-	 1) Healthcare support operations and Social service operations which are one of the noble working areas have one of the lowest wages.
-Even Repair and Installation sector earns more than it.
+	 1) "Healthcare support operations and Social service operations which are one of the noble working areas have one of the lowest wages.
+Even Repair and Installation sector earns more than it."

-	 2) California is one of the better places to work in as it provides one of the best average wages.
+	 2) "California is one of the better places to work in as it provides one of the best average wages."

-	 3) Over the years, average wage of people employed in sectors like Computer and Management rise sharply whereas people in health sector didn't get any significant increase.
+	 3) "Over the years, average wage of people employed in sectors like Computer and Management rise sharply whereas people in health sector didn't get any significant increase."

-	 4) States on the coastal regions have comparitively higher avg wage.
+	 4) "States on the coastal regions have comparitively higher avg wage."

-	 5) Avg wages for jobs involving Computers and Management are growing at a faster rate.
+	 5) "Avg wages for jobs involving Computers and Management are growing at a faster rate.
 Hence people working in MNC's are offered more wages than the people working in unorganised sector."

+- Review #6:

+	1) "Wages are distributed more or less as I'd expect across industries and geography."

+	2) "The main story here seems to be one of wage stagnation in many industries.
+The year-to-year differences are not dramatic in most cases."

+	3) "Wages don't really seem to be moving upward in any significant way, though in most cases they are at least not decreasing."

+	4) "It was not immediately obvious that I could click on each year in order to change the display.
+In my browser (Chrome), the cursor did not change from the typing bracket to the pointer."

 # Resources
 1. https://www.bls.gov/oes/tables.htm - data in .xls format for each year downloaded from the Bureau of Labor Statistics website